z124060/Assignment-4/README.md

 6. Save index.php file
 7. Upload your PHP files in your respective folder :Class6_Part1

-In this homework assignment, you have applied your knowledge of PHP to create a simple calculation program.
-By using variables, you were able to store values and perform calculations, displaying the results on a web page.

-[!NOTE]
 > You can check how the correct webpage should look like from http://172.21.82.208/gift/class6/sol/part1/index.php

 **Part2**